davidcsterratt/davidcsterratt.github.io/projects.md

 to a diffuse topographic map.
 Electrical activity combined with synaptic plasticity is thought to refine this mapping.

-An important issue is how to quantify and analyse of topographic maps.
+An important issue is how to quantify and analyse topographic maps.
 In Willshaw, Sterratt and Teriakidis (2014), we have devised a new computational method entitled the "lattice method" to analyse experimental data.
 Our method reveals that there is hidden order in some maps that were previously thought to be disordered.